Apprenticeship Ambassadors Initiative in the Hanover Region

 Lower Saxony Chamber of Agriculture

-The Lower Saxony Chamber of Agriculture (LWK) represents the professional interests of employers and employees in agriculture, forestry, and horticulture.
-The most important tasks of the Chamber of Agriculture are advising and providing training and further education for employers and employees in agriculture and forestry.
+© LWKThe Lower Saxony Chamber of Agriculture (LWK) represents the professional interests of employers and employees in agriculture, forestry, and horticulture.
+The Chamber’s primary responsibilities include providing advice and offering training, continuing education, and professional development to employers and employees in agriculture and forestry.

-The LWK is the competent authority for 12 green apprenticeship occupations.
+The LWK is the agency responsible for 12 green apprenticeship programs

 Occupational fields: Professions in horticulture